criticalirony/hiddenbridge/README.md

 # Hidden Bridge
 ## Introduction
-Transparent proxy, supported by DNS resolver with custom configuration.
+Hidden bridge is a virtual server service, supported by DNS resolver with custom configuration.

+Currently it supports HTTP and HTTPS protocols, and a virtual service plugin can be written to be have in any way required

+### Examples
+* Reverse proxying
+* URL path (re)mapping
+* Custom APIs
+* custom request and response processing
+* Tunelling other TCP protocols that can be massaged to connect as HTTPS clients (i.e using ssh proxy command, gnutls client etc)

 ## Launching
 ```